 I’m trying out a routine this fall called “Conversation Monday“.
 It’s my attempt to get students thinking and talking about things that matter in life, above and beyond the curriculum.
 It’s what we all need.
-This idea is inspired by a conversation method I helped develop for Teach Different.
+This idea is inspired by SEL curriculum I helped develop for Teach Different.

 Starting with a famous quote like this one from Einstein, students have a conversation about the claim and counterclaim to the quote by referencing their personal experiences and how these experiences affirm or contradict what Einstein is saying.
 They also answer an essential question which provokes them to take a stand.